Lachine massacre: Background

 "Mourning wars" were also an important cultural factor in native warfare.
 Natives fought war to "avenge perceived wrongs committed by one people against another."
 They were also a means to replace the dead within a native community.
 In wartime, natives would capture members of another group and adopt them to rebuild their society.
 When new diseases such as smallpox killed large numbers of native people within their communities, survivors were motivated to warfare to take captives to rebuild.
-What the Iroquois wanted was not war but a better share of the fur trade.
+What the Haudenosaunee wanted was not war but a better share of the fur trade.
 To serve as punishment for attacks on French fur fleets, New France ordered two expeditions under Courcelles and Tracy into Mohawk territory in 1666.
 The expeditions burned villages and destroyed much of the Mohawk winter corn supply.
-In addition, Denonville's 1687 invasion of the Seneca nation country destroyed approximately 1,200,000 bushels of corn and crippled the Iroquois economy.
-That kind of aggression served as fuel for the Iroquois' retaliation that would come.
+In addition, Denonville's 1687 invasion of the Seneca nation country destroyed approximately 1,200,000 bushels of corn and crippled the Haudenosaunee economy.
+That kind of aggression served as fuel for the Haudenosaunee' retaliation that would come.
 After two decades of uneasy peace, England and France declared war against each other in 1689.
 Despite the 1686 Treaty of Whitehall in which both France and England agreed that European conflicts would not disrupt colonial peace and neutrality, the war was fought primarily by proxy between New France and the New England Colonies.
-English colonists in the Province of New York encouraged the Iroquois to attack New France's undefended settlements.
+English colonists in the Province of New York encouraged the Haudenosaunee to attack New France's undefended settlements.
 While English settlers were preparing to carry out raids against French targets, the settlers of New France were ill-prepared to defend against Indian attacks because of the isolation of their farms and villages.
 Denonville was quoted as saying, "If we have a war, nothing can save the country but a miracle of God."